nhnpro/floop/README.md

 - Add `with Floop` at the end of the widget class definition
 - Change the `build` to `builWithFloop`
-- Read any value from `floop` [ObservedMap] and the widget will reactively update on a change
+- Read any value from `floop` [ObservedMap] and the widget will reactively update on changes to the value

+Extra step:
-It is also possible to use `transition(3000)` within the [buildWithFloop] method to have a value transition from 0 to 1 in 3000 milliseconds.
+- Use `transition(ms)` within the [buildWithFloop] method to have a value transition from 0 to 1 in `ms` milliseconds.
 See [transitions](#transitions) for more information.

 On Stateful widgets: `...extends FloopState` (the Widget itself is left unchanged).